Qumulo/getting-started-guide/hardware-guide/quiver-1u-hybrid-gen2/replacing-hardware-components.md

 <a id="replace-nvme-m2-boot-drive"></a>
-## To Replace the NVMe M.2 Boot Drive
+## Replacing the M.2 Boot Drive
-Your {{site.q1uhg2}} chassis contains an NVMe boot drive inserted vertically into an M.2 expansion slot on the PCIe riser card.
+{{site.bootDriveInitPreamble}} Your {{site.q1uhg2}} chassis contains an NVMe boot drive inserted vertically into an M.2 expansion slot on the PCIe riser card.
 For more information, see [NVMe M.2 Boot Drive](drive-bay-mapping.html#nvme-m2-boot-drive).

+### To Replace the M.2 Boot Drive in the PCIe Slot

 1. {{page.varNoHotPlug}}